 “My life,” she stressed, “staying at home and raising the kids and doing what it took to keep our family safe so you could do what you do.
 And I was fine with that.
 But now it is my turn.
 Now I get to do what I need to do while you are the rock for this family.
 Do we understand each other?”

 “Crystal clear, honey.”
 She narrowed her eyes at him, as if expecting an argument, then flopped back against his chest.
-There was a lot more elbows and shoulders in the movement than he felt was really necessary.
+There was a lot more elbow jabs and shoulder nudges in the movement than he felt was really necessary.
 The kids trooped by, giving him tired high-fives, and he waited a few minutes after the door closed behind them before he opened his mouth again.

 “Which is why I though that you might like a new and improved lab at Stark’s upstate facility where you could expand your experiments to include use of his new High-Throughput Plant Phenotyping System.”